include-cpp/include-cpp.github.io/code-of-conduct.md

 -----------

 - Understand that speech and actions have consequences, and unacceptable behaviour will not be tolerated.
-- If an issue occurs, please contact a moderator.
+- If an issue occurs, please contact an Moderator or Administrator.
 On Discord their names are highlighted in blue or red.
-- If violations occur, organisers will take any action they deem appropriate for the infraction, up to and including expulsion.
+- If violations occur, Moderators or Administrators will take any action they deem appropriate for the infraction, up to and including expulsion.
 - There are [moderation guidelines]({{site.baseurl}}/moderation).
-  - If you believe that an administrator has not followed the moderation guidelines properly, please report this using the same methods as a Code of Conduct violation.
+  - If you believe that a Moderator or Administrator has not followed the moderation guidelines properly, please report this using the same methods as a Code of Conduct violation.

 Meta
 ----